Motion to Dismiss

 On your way to the perfect motion to dismiss, you will pass the following milestones:

-1. Awareness – Understand the requirements, components, and factors for success of a motion to dismiss.
+1. Awareness – Understand the rules, requirements, and factors for success of a motion to dismiss.

 2. Analysis – Analyze the claims in your case to determine the relevant facts for your motion to dismiss.

-3. Authority – Understand the law and find legal support for your motion to dismiss.
+3. Authority – Find case law and other legal support for your motion to dismiss.

 Buy once, use forever with active membership.